Mary Jane Branson

 That Mary would try to help out her boy is precisely the type of thing she would characteristically do.
 No one in the family was surprised by her decision.
 However, she now entered a phase that in retrospect is the most uncharacteristic one of her entire adult life: She didn’t work outside the home.
 She was George’s cook, housekeeper, and laundress.
 And mom.
 That was it.
 It could only have been George’s idea.
 And George -- who is famous in family lore for his charm and persuasiveness -- was probably the only person who could have talked Mary into it.
 Mary cherished her self-reliance.
 She particularly never wanted to be dependent upon a male.
 Being a wage-earner was something she had clung to as her means to say what she would do and what she would not have to do.
 But by that point, as she approached and then swung past age sixty, she deserved a vacation.
 She had raised three children as a single mother.
 Now George wanted to take care of her.
 That isn’t to say Mary kicked back on the sofa with her shoes off and ate cookies all day.
 She did plenty.
 But her early 1920s domestic responsibilities in George’s home were so manageable compared to the burden of labor she had endured over the previous four decades that yes, it did amount to a vacation.
 And it came at just the right time.

 Mary didn’t neglect her Manteca relatives while living in Alameda.
 She often went for visits, and when doing so, probably often stayed for several nights at a time, especially after Clarence and Lillian at long last obtained ownership of a farm, a goal they had been working toward for years.
 All in all, though, it is quite clear Mary enjoyed her circumstances and enjoyed Alameda during the few years she spent with George.
 Nor did she have to resort to trips to Manteca to be able to spend time with kinfolk.
 The East Bay was now home to a number of relatives.
 Bretelle and Gifford were only a few miles away.
 Niece Nancy McDonald and her husband Roy Price were even closer.
 And closest of all was her niece Josephine Harrington McDonald, the eldest of the girls who had grown up in the Merced boarding house.
 George's choice of house to rent had undoubtedly been influenced by the fact that in 1919, Josephine and her late husband Charles S. McDonald had bought a home at 1442 Morton.
 In the years Mary lived in Alameda, Josephine was right there only a block away, now a widow but having retained the house so that it could evolve into the residence of her grown son Robert McDonald and his wife Vera.
 The comings-and-goings between 1442 Morton and 1509 Morton were a constant, several-times-a-week thing.
-Together the two women, aunt and niece, were the comforting figures that kept George together during his period of grief, and it was surely they who instigated the process of matchmaking for him once they determined he had emerged from his period of mourning.
+Together the two women, aunt and niece, were the comforting figures that kept George together during his period of mourning, and it was surely they who instigated the process of matchmaking for him once they determined he was willing to consider acquiring a new life partner.
 Either Josephine or Mary noticed a young divorcée, Bessie Reisinger Porterfield, a bookkeeper at the local Rug Works.
 They steered her in George’s direction -- or steered George in her direction.
 Wedding bells rang 14 March 1923.
 Appropriately, Mary and Josephine were the witnesses on the marriage certificate.

 Mary knew it would be best to find another place to live so that George and Bessie could have the house to themselves as newlyweds.
 The surprise is the place she chose to go.
 She returned to San Bernardino County, finding a housekeeper job in rural Rialto.
 There can be only one reason why she went back to the area.
 She wanted to be near Blanche.
 She had probably been exchanging letters with Blanche all along and that correspondence may have caused Mary to know her presence would not be unwelcome.
 Did she and Blanche reconcile?
 It seems they must have to some degree.
 They did not live together again.
 They may not have resumed a sexual relationship.
 But they do appear to have entered into a period of keeping one another company on a regular basis, and acknowledging that they had a special connection.
 During Mary’s absence, Blanche had off-and-on shared her home with her brother Herbert or her brother Charles, but during the mid-1920s, she lived solo.
 Mary could visit and the pair would have privacy.
 Mary soon moved from Rialto, which was about a dozen miles from Redlands, to Highland, only four miles away and straight north along the main rail corridor -- meaning Mary had only to hop on a train on her days off and find Blanche standing there at the very next depot to the south, ready to stroll alongside her on the short walk to Blanche’s home at 132 S. Fourth.

 This was undoubtedly a portion of her life Mary treasured.
 Sad to say, the interlude did not last long.
 Blanche passed away on the night of the 7th/8th of June, 1927.
 She was only forty-seven years old.
 Mary had surely expected Blanche would be the one who would survive her, not the other way around.
 Mary was left adrift.
 It was once again her boy George who eased her into a situation that would keep things on an even keel.
 Back in Alameda, George had become a service station owner.
 His gasoline supplier was John Bruns.
 George and Bessie became friends with John and his wife Marie.
 The latter couple had a grown son, William Robert Bruns (27 January 1898 - 4 February 1990), who in the course of driving trucks of gasoline around the state and in the wake of a divorce, had decided to settle in Los Angeles.
 He needed a housekeeper.
 George made the appropriate introductions.
 As a result, Mary became William Bruns’s live-in housekeeper.
 That way Mary could continue to have her independence, could continue to live in southern California -- which she preferred -- but also be part of a situation that possessed an extra level of job security due to the way it had come into existence.
-It was such a good arrangement that Mary would go on to work for William Bruns for twenty years, meaning the term of employment eventually set the record for the lengthiest of her entire life, even though she started the job when she was already past the age when most people of her era settled into retirement.
+It was such a good arrangement that Mary would go on to work for William Bruns for twenty years, meaning the term of employment eventually set the record for the lengthiest of her entire life, even though she started the job when she was already past the age when most people settled into retirement.

 The house Mary shared with William Bruns (a rental) was at 4206 S. Brighton Avenue in the city of Los Angeles.
 This meant she was based quite some distance away from her children and most of her grandchildren.
 She nevertheless came up to Alameda and Oakland for traditional holiday family get-togethers.
 At other times she made her way to Manteca -- one of her favorite reasons to do so being to participate in Daughters of the Golden West “Pioneer Day” activities with Nancy and Theresa and some of her nieces as part of Veritas Parlor No. 75, Merced.
 She was also part of the Neighbors of Woodcraft lodge of Merced.
 She was proud of the fact that her parents had been pioneers, and that she was a native of California, a claim very few of her neighbors in Los Angeles could make.
 She even continued to attend after Nancy and Theresa had passed away.
 (One of the trips up north she made was in 1941 to care for Theresa during the latter’s final two weeks of life.)